-Some mutual funds that are qualified investments for 401(k) retirement plans charge a fee when you redeem your shares.
+Some mutual funds that are qualified investments for 401(k) retirement plans charge a redemption fee when you redeem, meaning to sell, your shares.
 Redemption fees are charges in addition to specified sales charges that may apply.
 These fees lower your 401(k) balance, reducing the deposit dollars that go into your account.
 You should be aware of these charges in advance of your order to sell your mutual fund investments so you can prepare for lower cash deposit amounts.

 The Securities and Exchange Commission caps redemption fees at 2 percent of the value of the mutual fund or investment being liquidated.
 The justification for redemption fees, and SEC regulations permitting them, is to discourage 401(k) participants from adopting short-term buy and sell strategies, since retirement savings plans are designed to be long-term programs.
 The mutual fund also specifies the conditions under which redemption fees are imposed.